4. Nuisance Abatement

 8-4-6: SPECIFIC NUISANCES DECLARED

-(B) ADMINISTRATIVE OFFICER: the City Manager, Community Development Director, Community Development Program Administrator, Fire Chief, Chief of Police, or Chief Building Official.
+“Administrative Officer” shall mean the City Manager, Community Development Director, Code Enforcement Supervisor, Fire Chief, Chief of Police, or Chief Building Official.

-(C) BUILDING: any dwelling, office building, store, warehouse, or structure of any kind, whether or not the building is permanently affixed to the ground upon which it is located, and any trailer, semi trailer, mobile home, or any other vehicle designed or used for occupancy by persons for any purpose.
+“Building” shall mean any dwelling, office building, store, warehouse, or structure of any kind, whether or not the building is permanently affixed to the ground upon which it is located, and any trailer, semi-trailer, mobile home, or any other vehicle designed or used for occupancy by persons for any purpose.

 8-4-2: NUISANCE DEFINED; VIOLATION SUBJECT TO CONTEMPT: (1634 1646 1999 2523 3564)